astrolytics-io/nucleus-analytics/README.md

 Also add it to the main process to make sure all crashes are reported.

+If you are only able to use Nucleus in the main process, you can use the `onlyMainProcess` option.

 You can sign up and get an ID for your app [here](https://nucleus.sh).